INMED Partnerships for Children

 INMED is a registered in-country NGO of INMED Partnerships for Children, which has worked in Peru since the 1980s to build pathways for vulnerable children, families and communities to achieve well-being and self-reliance.
 With programs focused on maternal and child health and nutrition, climate-smart adaptive agriculture, and neglected tropical disease treatment and control, INMED Andes has transformed the lives of millions of Peruvians.

-Through a variety of participatory education activities, INMED’s nutrition and healthy lifestyles programs have improved the lives of more than 2.5 million children and family members and has provided training for hundreds of thousands teachers, cafeteria workers and community health agents.
-INMED Brasil’s school-based programs are improving access to healthy food for preschool and primary school children by establishing school vegetable gardens and providing nutrition education and resources for children, parents, schools and communities.
+Through a variety of participatory education activities, INMED’s nutrition and healthy lifestyles programs have improved the lives of more than 2.5 million children and family members and have provided training for hundreds of thousands of teachers, cafeteria workers, and community health agents.
+INMED Brasil’s school-based programs are improving access to healthy food for preschool and primary school children by establishing school vegetable gardens and providing nutrition education and resources for children, parents, schools, and communities.

-In addition, INMED Brasil is implementing INMED Aquaponics® in distressed communities to improve food security, climate change adaptation and income-generating opportunities via climate-smart agriculture and aquaponics, a symbiotic combination of soilless crop production and fish farming.
-Learn more about INMED’s work internationally with climate-smart agriculture and aquaponics at https://inmed.org/aquaponics.
-For more information about INMED’s programs and partners in Brazil, visit https://inmed.org.br or https://inmed.org/brasil.
+In addition, INMED Brasil is implementing INMED Aquaponics® in distressed communities to improve food security, climate change adaptation, and income-generating opportunities via climate-smart agriculture and aquaponics, a symbiotic combination of soilless crop production and fish farming.
+Learn more about INMED’s work internationally with climate-smart agriculture and aquaponics at https://inmed.org/what-we-do/.
+For more information about INMED’s programs and partners in Brazil, visit https://inmed.org.br.

 INMED has worked in Jamaica since 2002, focusing on improving the health, education, safety and opportunities of the nation’s most vulnerable children through climate-smart agriculture, school gardening, climate change adaptation, nutrition education, positive youth development and teacher training programs.
 With its in-country affiliate, INMED Caribbean, officially incorporated in 2010, INMED helps current and future farmers and their families adapt to climate change threats and become economically self-sufficient.